BasilNjoga/100daysofcode/README.md

 ### Day fourty four (wednesday)
 Im finding it harder to work consistently i finally finished some my front end development project it wasnt exactly perfect. and i also worked on some parts of my filter project along with figuring out input in c++;

+*** Short Break ***
+### Day fourty five (thursday 27th november)
+i took a break for a while i had exams and everything so it needed to focus but im back and im ready to finish what i started.